madhuri-raparthi/prac/README.md

-This repository is created while i was learning and practising git.
-So come on!!
+This repository is created while i was learning to use git from terminal so yea here we go!!